muqsith/performance-wrapper/README.md

+# performance-wrapper

-A wrapper to obtain performance(only time) for methods (functions within object)
+##### A wrapper to obtain performance(only time) for methods (functions within object)

+Inject start-time and end-time calls your methods dynamically without modifying your own code.
+This library works for the methods that take only one callback or return promises or none.
+Check unit test for more details.

+`
+    const myObj = applyPerformanceWrapper(new MyObject(1,2,3), 'myObj', logger);
+`